Coreless621/rl-frozenlake/FrozenLake_slippery/README.md

 - `main.py`    | Trains the Q-learning agent on the slippery FrozenLake environment and saves the learned Q-table (`q_values.npy`)
 - `testing.py` | Loads the saved Q-table and runs 10 evaluation episodes using the greedy policy
 - `q_values.npy` | (Auto-generated) The learned Q-table as a NumPy array

+## Note

+  In this example I used tqdm to create a training progress bar.
+It is completely optional and not needed to train your agent.
+  It is just nice to see progress going, although here training is typically fast.